jhorv/Exercises/readme.md

 This is killing two birds with one stone.
 Acquiring new techniques while learning a new language.
 Unlike probabilistic programming, HackerRank and similar sites are the ideal platform for this.

 I'll do the above in parallel with going through the dynamic programming section.

+5/28/2016:

+Spent the last 3.5 hours just thinking about the Choco problem.
+I also went through the [first paper](http://kti.mff.cuni.cz/~bartak/downloads/CPschool05notes.pdf) on Constraint Propagation.
+I actually do not think this problem has anything to do with CP.
+It really is a DP problem that tests the user's skill at reasoning with compressed graph representations.

+I figured out how to solve it on a small scale using search techniques, but when I started thinking how I could combine BFS with compression (in other words DP) I just arrived back at the original representation which made me wonder whether it is possible to solve it with DP after all.
+It should be possible given that it is in the DP section and all.

+My best idea currently-

+Suppose I had a sequence of graphs like this:

+Q-W
+E-R
+A-A
+A-B
+B-A
+B-B

+I could compress it like this.
+Q-W
+E-R
+{A-B}-{A-B}

+When adding a new node, I just unpack the above, test all the constraints and the compress it again.
+One positive aspect to this would be that it would be easy to compress the nodes using a sort.
+Though, as I noted the above makes me wonder whether the it would be possible to do inference directly on the compressed graph.

+I definitely can't figure it out just like this.
+I would have to solve a small scale problem using BFS and then look for patterns.

+For the time being, I'll do some of the easier problems, starting with [Maximum Subarray](https://www.hackerrank.com/challenges/maxsubarray).

+UPDATE: That one was simple enough.
+I did not even have to formalize the problem as a DP problem anyway.
+Now, [Coin Change](https://www.hackerrank.com/challenges/coin-change?h_r=next-challenge&h_v=legacy) is a true DP problem, similar to the knapsack one.